K&L.p24.#7.9-14 TOK.p10.r2.c4 BMM9.p11.r1.c1

 · Bottom half: resembles the bottom half of HAAB.

-Variants A and B (but not C) are commonly found as the first word in the phrase ti’ huun = Glyph-F of the Supplementary series.
-In contrast, Variant C (but not A or B) forms, in combination with an old variant of HUL, one of the variants of Glyph-G2 of the Supplementary series.
+o In contrast, variants “C” and “D” (but not “A” or “B”) form, in combination with an old variant of HUL, one of the variants of Glyph-G2 of the Supplementary series.